-LastPass Enterprise offers extensive reporting to help you safeguard your organization’s data and build compliance.
-Available in the Admin Console, the Reports feature offers admins an audit trail that can also be exported to be shared with key stakeholders as-needed.
+LastPass Business offers extensive reporting to help you safeguard your organization’s data and build compliance.
+Available in the Admin Console, the Reports feature offers admins an audit trail that can also be exported to be shared with key stakeholders as needed.

-Select Reports from the left menu, where the User Activity tab provides a comprehensive log of every login event, passwords or username update, attempted or completed Form Fills, and deleted Sites by your LastPass Enterprise users.
+While logged in to the Admin Console, select Reports from the left menu, where the User Activity tab provides a comprehensive log (up to 2 years of history) of every login event, passwords or username update, attempted or completed Form Fills, and deleted Sites by your LastPass Business users.
 The logs include attempted (e.g., failed login attempts) and successful actions.
 The reports can be filtered by date range or user, and can be exported to Excel for back up or sharing with others.

 - Use the drop-down menu to select a specific event type, or leave as-is to select All event types.

 - Click the More icon then select Export report to generate a report (CSV format) with your selected filters.

 - Click the More icon then select Events list to view a key explaining what each action designation means.

 By default, reporting events for individual Sites will only show the Site’s domain (e.g. https://login.salesforce.com will only show as salesforce.com).
 When reporting events for a Secure Note, the log will only show “Secure Note”.
 By default, additional details such as the username are never sent to LastPass in an unencrypted format.

 However, if your company needs additional levels of detail, the following policies can be enabled in the Policies tab in the Admin Console: